hytechclub/py-201/DiscordBot/DiscordCodeAlong.md

 ## Review the Repl's Starting Code

 Let's break down the starting code from the [HyTechClub-Robot-Start repl](https://repl.it/@brebory/HyTechClub-Robot-Start).
+Take a look at the **main.py** file.

 ### Imports and Initialization